boazbk/tcs/lec_26_quantum_computing.md

 The above is (to my knowledge) an accurate description of what happens when we shoot baseballs at a wall.
 However, this is not the same when we shoot _photons_.
-Amazingly, if we shoot with two "photon guns" (i.e., lasers) at a wall equipped with photon detectors, then some of the detectors will see _fewer_ hits when the two lasers operate than when only one of them does.^[Normally rather than shooting with one or two lasers, people use a single laser with a barrier between the laser and the detectors that has either one or two _slits_ open in it, hence the name "double slit experiemnt".
+Amazingly, if we shoot with two "photon guns" (i.e., lasers) at a wall equipped with photon detectors, then some of the detectors will see _fewer_ hits when the two lasers operate than when only one of them does.^[Normally rather than shooting with  two lasers, people use a single laser with a barrier between the laser and the detectors that has either one or two _slits_ open in it, hence the name "double slit experiemnt".
 The variant of the experiment we describe was first performed by  Pfleegor and Mandel in 1967.]
 In particular there are positions in the wall that are hit when the first gun is turned on, and when the second gone is turned on, but are _not hit at all when both guns are turned on!_.
 It's almost as if the photons from both guns are aware of each other's existence, and behave differently when they know that in the future a photon would be shot from another gun.
 (Indeed, we stress that we can modulate the rate of firing so that photons are _not_ fired at the same time, and so there is not chance of "collision".)